 Are students in a class?

 The student Team Leaders are enrolled in a capstone class taught by faculty in the VCU Robertson School of Media and Culture.
-The student Team Leaders and approximately 5 more student volunteers per nonprofit agree to work 24 hours during Spring Break.
-During this creative marathon, professionals from the Richmond area volunteer as mentors to guide the students.
+The student Team Leaders and approximately 5 more student volunteers per nonprofit agree to work 24 hours during Spring Break, typically.
+This year, due to COVID-19 Precautions, students will work virtually in sprints over one week and add up 24 hours during the week of March 29th.
+During these creative springs, professionals from the Richmond area volunteer as mentors to guide the students.

 What is the timeline after I have been selected?

 January – March

 Team leaders are matched with nonprofits; students conduct research on the nonprofit and create a communications plan; creative brief created, reviewed and approved by nonprofit; assets needed to create work (photos, logos, videos, copy, etc) are delivered from the nonprofit.

 Each nonprofit attends a presentation of work at the end of CreateAthon@VCU.
 Typically, these presentations are for 1-hour at various time slots from 8:30am to noon.